ModyQyW/vite-plugin-eslint2/README.md

 - Type: `boolean`
 - Default: `false`

-Lint on start.
-Useful to check all codes, but slow down speed.
+Lint on start (in `buildStart` hook).
+Useful to lint all files once to find potential errors, but significantly slow down Vite.
 This is disabled by default.

 ### `emitError`